-To modify your application to use the ToolTalk service, first you must include the ToolTalk API header file tt_c.h in your program.
-This file resides in the \$TTHOME/include/desktop/directory.
+To modify your application to use the ToolTalk service, you must first include the ToolTalk API header file tt_c.h in your program.
+This file resides in the /usr/dt/include/Tt directory.

 The following code sample shows how a program includes this file.